ISAL provides this news aggregation facility as a service to the community.

 Inclusion of news feeds in this service implies neither a relationship between ISAL and the news provider, nor an endorsement of the content by ISAL.

-- Unifying Themes in Complex Systems Xby cxdig (Complexity Digest) on June 15, 2021
+- Hidden transition in multiplex networksby cxdig (Complexity Digest) on November 26, 2021

 R. A. da Costa, G. J. Baxter, S. N. Dorogovtsev, J. F. F. MendesWeak multiplex percolation generalizes percolation to multi-layer networks, represented as networks with a common set of nodes linked by multiple types (colors) of edges.
 We report a novel discontinuous phase transition in this problem.
 This anomalous transition occurs in networks of three or more layers without unconnected nodes, P(0)=0.
 Above a critical value of a control parameter, the removal of a tiny fraction Δ of nodes or […]

 - Researchers Defeat Randomness to Create Ideal Codeby cxdig (Complexity Digest) on November 26, 2021

 By carefully constructing a multidimensional and well-connected graph, a team of researchers has finally created a long-sought locally testable code that can immediately betray whether it’s been corrupted.
 Read the full article at: www.quantamagazine.org

 - The Complex Alternative: Complexity Scientists on the COVID-19 Pandemicby cxdig (Complexity Digest) on November 22, 2021

 COVID-19 is the virus that proved the fragility of the world.
 It took only the simplest form of life to shake the connectivity and dependency of society.
 This book is a real-time record and recommendation from a community of complexity scientists reacting to the pandemic.
 Through nontechnical articles, interviews, and discussions spanning the early days of the pandemic through the fall of 2021, researchers seek ways to stay responsive to complexity when every force conspires toward simplicity. […]